Search This Blog

 No

-Backup events are only records in the replica where the backup is performed and those data do not get automatically synced across all replicas.
+Backup events are recorded only on the replica where the backup actually occurs, and that data doesn't automatically sync across replicas.

 SELECT